 Can hypnotherapy help me to forget?

 1) there is seemingly no real substantive evidence, that I have seen, that a sustained period of long term potentiation (e.g. neuroplasticity, involved in the process of creating long term memories), occurred during the types of memories used for erasure experimentation.
 However, LTP is somewhat accelerated/circumvented in the acquisition of potentially life-threatening and/or stressful memories.
 LTP is a more important factor though, where the abuse/cumulative trauma occurs slowly and gradually over a period of time, say months or years.
 This is because many of these types of abuse are often not sufficient enough, in and of themselves, to form a trauma.
-It is the collectivity and repetitive nature of them that becomes the problem and the process of LTP occurs during the forming of such highly emotional memories (habitual memory), especially when love is a factor.
+It is the collectivity and repetitive nature of them that becomes the problem and the process of LTP occurs during the forming of such highly emotional memories (habitual memory), especially when love, or its apparent absence, is a factor.
 This often occurs in such a way that the positive effect of love overrides the negative effect of the trauma/abuse.
 In the case of physical abuse, it is this love/hate roller coaster effect that adds difficulty to both the problem and the solution.
 This is because the victim is often falling out of love (a consequence of the abuse (I hate you)) and then back in love (I love you) following the outpouring of regret and promises of "I will never do it again" that usually follows the abuse!

 Delving into the deep:

 Generally speaking, I have found that people don't want to forget someone, as much as they want to dissociate themselves from the emotional turmoil and pain they experience when remembering that person!
 So, the question then becomes, is it better to forget them or find better ways to deal with our emotions?
-I believe the latter is the best option and this is because life itself is somewhat an emotional roller coaster and the better we become at dealing with life's ebb and flow; the better life gets!
-Sometimes it is through experience that we learn our greatest lessons but what would we learn, if every time we faced a challenging time, we simply chose to forget?
+I believe the latter is the better option and this is because life itself is something akin to an emotional roller coaster and the better we become at dealing with life's ebb and flow; the better life gets!
+Sometimes it is through experience that we learn our greatest lessons but what would we learn, if every time we faced a challenging moment, we simply chose to forget?
 That said it can be a useful strategy to occasionally forget to remember and we often do this unwittingly.
 For example, a friend lets us down, they forget our birthday or we forget an appointment.
 We can choose to remember that and possibly spoil the friendship or we can choose to forget to remember.
 Of course, we don't actually forget because the memory is still there, what we actually do is forgive, we make allowances etc. a sort of, there but for the grace of God, go I, scenario!

 If, you have someone to forget or a memory you want to erase, why not make an appointment for a free consultation (below), so that we can take a look at the options, perhaps even discover things from the past that are roadblocks to a happier future?